themispap/pacific_hurricanes_1975_extractor/README.md

 ## Files

 - **main.py**: The main Python script for scraping and generating the CSV file.
+- **functions.py**: The python file containing custom utility functions
 - **notebook.ipynb**: The jupyter notebook describing the main Python script.
 - **requirements.txt**: Lists the Python libraries required for the project.
 - **hurricanes_1975.csv**: The output CSV file with the extracted hurricane data.
 - **methodology.md**: A brief explanation of the approach used for scraping and processing the data.
+- **log.txt**: Log file containing token usage information
 - **.env**: Contains the OpenAI API key (this should not be committed to version control).

 ## Methodology

 The data extraction process involves scraping Wikipedia data using BeautifulSoup and then utilizing OpenAI's language model (GPT) to parse unstructured text into a structured format.
 The extracted data is cleaned and written into a CSV file.
-The methodology includes data validation to ensure that missing values, dates, and names are handled appropriately, and duplicate data is removed.
+The methodology includes data validation to ensure that missing values, dates, and names are handled appropriately, and duplicate data is removed. (see [methodology.md](methodology.md))

 ## License